A. Instructions for body life.

 i.
 The ancient Greek word for hospitality (used in passages like Romans 12:13) is literally translated, “love for strangers.”
 Brotherly love means love for all our brothers and sisters in Jesus, not just those who are currently our friends.

 d.
 For by so doing some have unwittingly entertained angels: When we are hospitable to others, we really welcome Jesus (Matthew 25:35), and perhaps angels.
 Abraham (Genesis 18:1-22) and Lot (Genesis 19:1-3) are examples of those who unwittingly entertained angels.

 e.
 Remember the prisoners as if chained with them: Prisoners here probably has first reference to those imprisoned for the sake of the Gospel.
 But it can also be extended to all who are in prison.
+We must serve them with a sympathetic heart (as if chained with them).
 This is just another way to let brotherly love continue.

 2. (4) Honor marital love.

 Marriage is honorable among all, and the bed undefiled; but fornicators and adulterers God will judge.

 a.
 Marriage is honorable among all: The Bible holds high the ideal of married life and the institution of family.

 i.
 This is difficult to speak about today, because many who aren’t married feel put off by an emphasis on marriage and family in the church.

 ii.
 This is difficult to speak about today, because this (marriage is honorable among all) is becoming less and less true in the society as a whole.